TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/ProjectilePathSensor.md

 The Ky-008 sensor is marketed as a low power laser with a 5 mW output power [3].
 This laser is a continous with a 650 nm wavelength [3] , and that classifies this laser as a Class 3R [2].
 Class 3R lasers are considered safe, but if exposed for a long period injury is possible.
 According to ANSI Z136.1 the use of a Class 3R laser no Prcedural and Administrative Controls, Training, Medical Surveillance, and LSO is required [2] , and additionally ANSI Z136.1 reccomends an intrabeam viewing time of less thaThn .25 seconds.
 With the design of the laser array it is expected to have zero intrabeam viewing in order to keep all observers safe.

 ### Microcontroller Verification
 Current requirements of the microcontroller is the ability to send 5V rail to each photoresistor as well as a ground rail to all pulldown resistors.
 Also, the microcontroller must supply 3.3 Volts and ground to the esp wireless communicator.
 According to the atmega 2560 datasheet the maximum current an I/O pin is 20mA [10].
 If 100k resistors are used for pulldown resistors the total resistance is 6.667 kOhms and even assuming 0 resistance from photoresistors the max current is 0.75 mA.
 Also, in order to read the voltage 15 I/O ports are required.
 Additionally, another I/O pin is required to output the incoming projectile path that was read from the detection sensor array.
 The Atmega 2560 has enough pins to support this amount of I/O pins [10].
+Also, according the the Atmega 2560's datasheet there is a total of 24 pin change interupts meaning this constraint is also met [10].
 ## Bill of Materials

 | Item | Part Number | Quantity | Price Per Unit | Total Cost |